mirbyte/VirusTotal-Context-Menu/README.md

 # VirusTotal Context Menu
 ### Usage
-1. Download the VirusTotalCM.zip from "Releases".
+1. Download the VirusTotalCM.zip from "Releases"
-2. Extract.
+2. Extract
 3. Run the installer.bat
 4. Done!
-You can delete the downloaded files now.
+You can delete the downloaded files now